AFP Clinical Answers

 Should physicians use a combination of an ACE inhibitor and an ARB in patients with heart failure?

-Compared with monotherapy, the combination of an angiotensin-converting enzyme (ACE) inhibitor and an angiotensin receptor blocker
+Compared with monotherapy, the combination of an angiotensin-converting enzyme (ACE) inhibitor and an angiotensin receptor blocker (ARB) has not been shown to improve cardiovascular or overall mortality in patients with symptomatic heart failure.
+The combination is associated with an increased number of adverse drug effects.

 Copyright © 2020 by the American Academy of Family Physicians.